GitHub Trending Scraper avatar

 GitHub Trending Scraper

-Scrape the live GitHub Trending page — by day, week, or month — and optionally filter by programming language.
-Returns repo slug, description, stars gained in the window, today's stars, language, and built-by avatars.
-No GitHub API required.
+Scrape the live GitHub Trending page by day, week, or month with an optional language filter — repo slug, description, stars gained in the window, today's stars, language, built-by avatars — export to JSON or CSV.
+A GitHub trending API with no GitHub token required.

 Pricing